Is it true that Margherita pizza was named after the Italian queen?

-Queen Margarita Savoy
+Queen Margaret of Savoy

-Fourth, the visit of the royal couple to Naples in May-June of 1889 was documented in detail.
-We know all their movements, meetings and events attended, but pizza tasting is not mentioned anywhere.
-Novak concludes that a beautiful story is nothing more than a myth, but it doubts that it was created “from above”: “Taking into account the culinary culture at court, the pizza was too simple and far from the queen to create a convincing plot for propaganda purposes.”
+Fourth, the royal couple's visit to Naples in May-June 1889 is well documented.
+We know all their movements, meetings and events attended, but there is no mention of pizza tasting anywhere.
+Novak concludes that the beautiful story is nothing more than a myth, but doubts that it was created “from above”: “Given the culinary culture at court, pizza was too simple and far from the queen’s food to create a convincing story for propaganda purposes.”

 Legend